Azure/azure-webpubsub/docs/specs/5-server-sdk-design-spec.md

 1. Package1: `Azure.WebPubSub.Common` (name TBD)
     * To provide the REST APIs invoking the Web PubSub service
     * To provide utility functions for client negotiate
-    * This can be used in Azure Function for advanced message senders
+    - This can be used in Azure Function for advanced message senders
 2. Package2: `Azure.WebPubSub.AspNetCore` (name TBD)
     * To provide aspnetcore middleware for handle:
-        * To handle client negotiate requests
         * To handle CloudEvents validation requests
         * To handle CloudEvents event requests